StephenClarkApps/iOS-Interview-Questions/README.md

 #### What is a retain cycle?

 Retain cycles can occur when memory management is based on retain count.
-This typically occurs when two objects strongly reference each other.
+This typically occurs when **two objects strongly reference each other**.
 As a result, the retain count of either object will never reach zero and deallocated from memory (hence retaining each other).

 #### What is the difference between *copy* and *retain*?